amandajbatista7-design/AI_marketing_ETL_pipeline/README.md

 # AI‑Powered ETL Pipeline for Personalized Marketing Messages

+## 📌 Overview
-This project demonstrates a complete ETL (Extract, Transform, Load) pipeline using Python, Pandas, and the OpenAI API.
+This project demonstrates a complete **ETL (Extract, Transform, Load) pipeline** built with Python and Pandas, enhanced with AI-generated personalized marketing messages.

-It loads customer data from a CSV file, masks sensitive information, generates personalized marketing messages using AI, and exports the results into a new CSV file.
+It simulates a real-world data workflow used in marketing analytics, including data extraction from CSV files, data masking for privacy, transformation logic, AI integration, and structured output generation.

-This project began as a bootcamp exercise and was expanded significantly into a full AI‑powered ETL pipeline, including data masking, error handling, and automated message generation.
+Originally developed as a bootcamp exercise, the project was expanded into a professional portfolio project with improved structure, validation, and automation.

 ---

-## 🚀 Project Overview
+## 🚀 Project Objectives

-This project simulates a real-world data workflow used in marketing analytics:

-1. **Extract**
+- Build an end-to-end ETL pipeline using Python and Pandas
+- Apply data cleaning, validation, and masking techniques
+- Integrate AI to generate personalized marketing messages
+- Simulate real-world data engineering and analytics workflows
+- Export enriched data into a structured output file

+---

+## 🔄 ETL Workflow

+### 1️⃣ Extract
 - Load customer data from a CSV file
-   - Convert it into a structured dictionary format
+- Convert data into structured Python objects

-2. **Transform**
+### 2️⃣ Transform
-   - Mask sensitive fields (account numbers, card numbers)
+- Mask sensitive information (e.g., account and card numbers)
+- Validate and clean data
-   - Use the OpenAI API to generate personalized marketing messages
+- Generate personalized marketing messages using an AI API
-   - Handle errors gracefully
+- Handle errors and invalid records gracefully

-3. **Load**
+### 3️⃣ Load
-   - Save the enriched dataset into a new CSV file
+- Export the processed data into a new CSV file
-   - Ensure only valid rows are exported
+- Ensure only valid and enriched records are saved

 ---